How Average True Range (ATR) Can Improve Your Trading

-01Examining the ATR Indicator
+Examining the ATR Indicator

+The ATR indicator moves up and down as price moves in an asset become larger or smaller.
 A new ATR reading is calculated as each time period passes.
-On a one-minute chart, a new ATR reading is calculated each minute.
-On a daily chart, a new ATR is calculated each day.
+On a one-minute chart, a new ATR reading is calculated every minute.
+On a daily chart, a new ATR is calculated every day.
 All these readings are plotted to form a continuous line, so traders can see how volatility has changed over time.

-- Current high minus the previous close.
+- Current high minus the previous close

-- Current low minus previous close.
+- Current low minus the previous close

-- Current high minus current low.
+- Current high minus the current low